metacpan/metacpan-cpan-extracted/distros/G/Geo-FIT/README.md

         1 while ( $fit->fetch );

-- field\_value\_as\_read( _$field_, _$descriptor_, _$value_ \[, $type \] )
+- field\_value\_as\_read( _$field_, _$descriptor_, _$value_ \[, $type\_name\_or\_aref \] )

-    Convert the value parsed and returned by `field_value()` back to what it was when read from the FIT file and returns it.
+    Converts the value parsed and returned by `field_value()` back to what it was when read from the FIT file and returns it.

-    This method is mostly for developers or if there is a particular need to inspect the data more closely, it should be seldomly used.
-Arguments are similar to `field_value()`, except for the last one, which should be a single value (not a reference) corresponding to the value the former method has or would return.
+    This method is mostly for developers or if there is a particular need to inspect the data more closely, it should seldomly be used.
+Arguments are similar to `field_value()` except that a single value _$value_ is passed instead of an array reference.
+That value corresponds to the value the former method has or would have returned.

-    If _$value_ was obtained from a call to `named_type_value()` after having provided an explicit named type derived from `switch()`, that named type needs to be provided as a fourth argument.

-    As an example, we can obtain the actual value recorded in the FIT file for the manufacturer by adding these to the callback defined above:
+    As an example, we can obtain the actual value recorded in the FIT file for the manufacturer by adding these lines to the callback defined above:

             my $as_read = $self->field_value_as_read( 'manufacturer', $descriptor, $value );
             print "The manufacturer's value as recorded in the FIT file is: ", $as_read, "\n"

+    The method will raise an exception if _$value_ would have been obtained by `field_value()` via an internal call to `switched()`.
+In that case, the type name or the original array reference of values that was passed to the callback must be provided as the last argument.
+Otherwise, there is no way to guess what the value read from the file may have been.

 - value\_cooked(_type name_, _field attributes table_, _invalid_, _value_)